reTHINK-project/testbeds/docs/platformInstallationGuide.md

 ## Components to install
 To simplify the first installation, we will consider that: Alice and Bob use the same Communication Service Provider, and the same Identity Provider.
 Q: Is this so simple?
+A (marc):  No, the goal here is to teach the reader on how to set-up a working platform.
+The most simplest example is sufficient.
+It can be the basis for a developer to create a "stand alone environment" in which he can develop additional hyperties.
+I would leave it exactly as it is.
+I would rather (if we want to) add an additional section after this one entitled "Expanding the Testbed".
+In this section, we can then describe what to do to build a multi-operator platform within one testbed or involving several distributed testbeds.

 A: Well Not yet but we're working on it.
 <img src="https://github.com/reTHINK-project/testbeds/blob/master/docs/Testbed-Design/figures/pfTechView.png" width="400">